IQuOD/wodpy/README.md

 profile2.is_last_profile_in_file() # Is this the last profile?
 ```

+Complete method lists and definitions are as follows.

 ### `WodProfile` methods

 These methods are intended for end-user use, for decoding useful information from a profile.